What is Tutoring Services?

 Who are the tutors?

-Our peer tutors are successful students who have earned at least a B+ in the courses they tutor, have been recommended by their professors, and have been trained in tutoring techniques through our tutor training program, internationally certified by the College Reading and Learning Association.
+Our peer tutors are successful students who have earned at least a B+ in the courses they tutor, have been recommended by their professors, and have been trained in tutoring techniques through our tutor training program.
 Their goal is to help students review course content through the use of interactive learning strategies.

 Can I apply to become a student tutor?